jpmenil/logitechmediaserver/README.md

 A docker Logitech Media Server

-For running the docker-compse as a systemd Unit, refer to the following: https://github.com/docker/compose/issues/4266#issuecomment-302813256
+For running the docker-compose as a systemd Unit, refer to the following: https://github.com/docker/compose/issues/4266#issuecomment-302813256

 N.b: